paulkmiller/FEWD/00_basics/slides/slides.md

 *   [Moodle](http:/google.com)
 *   You should have gotten an email welcoming you to the class
-*   We will post assignments, handouts and updates there, along with this online syllabus
+*   I will post assignments, handouts and updates there, along with this online syllabus
 *   You'll turn in your homework as zip files there

 --